 AWE is an initiative undertaken for two primary reasons-

-a) to bring back the love for art and creativity that was predominant in the cultures of the past, by bringing meaningful art closer to the masses in the guise of utilitarian goods and products.
+a) to bring back the love for art and creativity that was predominant in the cultures of the past, by bringing meaningful art closer to the masses; even in the guise of utilitarian goods and products.

 b) to enable artists and other creative individuals to contribute to various causes that require monetary assistance.
-Most starving artists suffer from the conflict that arises owing to unstable financial conditions on a personal level, and a deep rooted yearning to help the needy at the time of crisis.
+Most starving artists suffer from the conflict brought forth by an unstable financial condition on a personal level, and a deep rooted yearning to help the needy at the time of crisis on a global level.

-I personally felt this many a times; and to be honest, it feels horrible!
-To want to help so desperately and still not be able to is perhaps the worst feeling a human being can ever endure.
+I personally felt this many a times, and to be honest, it feels horrible!
+To want to help so desperately and not be able to, is perhaps the worst feeling a human being can ever endure.

-But for now, I have a few online stores that I have started with the hope of integrating with AWE sometime in the very near future.
+For now, I have a few online stores that I have started with the hope of integrating all the artworks on a new website, sometime in the very near future.

 If you have read so far, I urge you to wish me luck!

 Also, you can visit and shop from my store by clicking on the links below.
 I do have various platforms working at the moment, but the most preferred ones are-

 For those residing outside India, there are many platforms where I have put up my artworks.
 Redbubble is a popular one, if you are looking for a variety of utilities and goodies.